williamcotton/guish/README.md

 pg | tsvtocsv | ggplot | pngtohtml
 ```

-And then fill in the blanks in the GUI with a fully fledged code editor like Monaco.
+And then fill in the blanks in the GUI with a fully fledged code editor like Monaco all while seeing the output of each step in the pipeline.

 ![Screenshot 2024-07-02 at 10 19 02 PM](https://github.com/williamcotton/guish/assets/13163/a5214e93-154b-4c5f-b727-e1d9c0e67c2a)